 Sun Protection

 The sun in Italy is strong – especially during the summer months.
-Be sure to bring sunscreen on your sightseeing adventures.
-A wide-brimmed hat and your favorite sunglasses are also highly recommended.
+Be sure to bring sunscreen, a wide-brimmed hat and your favorite sunglasses.

 Italy Travel Insurance

 Things don’t always go as planned when traveling (lost bags, cancelled flights, illness, etc.).
-Trip insurance may help recoup costs lost along the way.
 Learn more about coverage and check rates at World Nomads.

 Start planning your trip to Italy!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more advice?
-Head over to our Travel Planning Page for tips on traveling – and for country-specific information, take a look at our Travel Guides Page!
+Want additional advice?
+Head over to our Travel Planning Page and for country-specific information, take a look at our Travel Guides Page!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.